matthewbdaly/laravel-blog/README.md

 # laravel-blog
-Blogging engine built with Laravel
+Blogging engine built with Laravel for demo purposes